Retirement Guide

 You will also want to keep WRS up-to-date with any address or bank account changes.
 You can call WRS at any time to update your address or banking information.
 Their phone number is 877-533-5020.

-Sometimes you may also need to update your life insurance, 403b or pension beneficiary information.
+Sometimes you may also need to update your life insurance, 403b or WRS beneficiary information.
 If you need to update your beneficiary information, please reach out to the following:

 - Life Insurance: MMSD